beetbox/confuse/docs/index.rst

 - `float` values (like ``4.2``) can now be used in templates (just like ``42`` works as an `int` template).
+- The `Filename` and `Path` templates now correctly accept default values.

 v1.1.0
 ''''''